Bottothefuture/BTTF/README.md

 - **L298N Motor Driver** --> Controls the DC Hobby Gear Motors and ensures they have the adequate power.
 - **IMU [BNO055]** --> Calculates the orientation of the vehicles and feeds that information to the ESP to calculate how many turns have been acheived by the vehicle

-### Mobility System 🏎️:
+## Mobility System

-  #### Steering:
+### Steering
 - **Mechanism**: Front wheels turn to steer.
 - **Actuator**: A precise servo motor.
 - **Implementation**: The servo turns a pivot connected to the wheels, which can still spin freely.
 - **Function**: Lets the wheels roll while accurately controlling the direction of the car.

-  #### Motor Drive:
+### Motor Drive
 - **Primary Motor**: A single DC gear motor.
 - **Drive System**: Directly powers the back wheels.
 - **Control Method**: Uses PWM to control speed.
 - **Performance**: Provides steady power for smooth acceleration.

-  #### Power:
+### Power System
-  - x2 3.7 Volt Lithium Ion Batteries [These batteries power the servo motor for steering)
+- x2 3.7 Volt Lithium Ion Batteries (These batteries power the servo motor for steering)
 - x1 LiPo Battery [11V] --> Powers the ESP32 and the L298N Motor Driver
 - Powerbank --> Powers the RaspberryPi

-### Detection System 🕵️🕵️
+## Detection System

-  #### Sensors:
+### Sensors
 - **x2 UltraSonic Sensors**: Detects obstacles around the vehicle.
 One is facing right and the other is facing foward
 - **IMU (BNO055)**: Checks the orienation of the vehicle and gives feedback to the car.
 This allows the car to calculate the number of turns it has taken and allows the vehicle to stop accordingly
 - **RPi Cam**: Provides a live video feed to the RaspberryPi which is used to detect obstacles.

-  #### Object Detection:
+### Object Detection Pipeline
 - **RPi Cam**: Provides us with real-time footage which is then sent to the Raspberry Pi
 - **Raspberry Pi**: The Raspberry Pi recieves the footage sent by the `RPi Cam` and analyzes it detecting obstacles using `OpenCV`.
 The Raspberry Pi then sends this information to the ESP allowing it to adjust the motors suitably
 - **UltraSonic Sensors**: Used for `precise wall-detection` to ensure that out car turns and dodges the walls.

-# SOFTWARE 💻💻:
+# Software

 ### Video Feed Analysis:
 - For processing our video feed we used `Python's OpenCV`